Genetic Testing & Counseling

 How Genetic Counseling Works

-Genetic counseling is a service available to patients in the U.S. and Canada that provides information and support for patients who have, or may be at risk for, genetic conditions.
+Genetic counseling is an optional service available to patients in the U.S. and Canada that provides information and support for patients who have, or may be at risk for, genetic conditions.
 Genetic counselors are trained healthcare professionals who can discuss genetics, inheritance, and disease risk, as well as the benefits, limitations, and potential implications of genetic testing.
+Alnylam has partnered with a third party, Genome Medical, to provide no-charge genetic counseling services to any patient who enrolls in the Alnylam Act program.

 Prepare Your Patient for the Appointment